AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/iframe-usage.md

 ### Apps on different domains

 iframed and parent apps on different domains can make use of the [ssoSilent()](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/login-user.md#silent-login-with-ssosilent) API.
-You will need to pass an **account**, a **loginHint** or a **sid** as parameter.
-For cross-origin communication between iframed and parent apps, you can make use of the [postMessage()](https://html.spec.whatwg.org/multipage/web-messaging.html#dom-window-postmessage-options-dev) API, use a 3rd party solution (e.g. [postmate](https://github.com/dollarshaveclub/postmate)) or implement a custom message broker.
-When using `postMessage()` API, please ensure to follow [security considerations](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#security_concerns).
+You will need to pass an **account**, a **loginHint** or a **sid** as parameter when using `ssoSilent()`.
+For cross-origin communication between iframed and parent apps, you can utilize the [postMessage()](https://html.spec.whatwg.org/multipage/web-messaging.html#dom-window-postmessage-options-dev) API, rely on a 3rd party solution (e.g. [postmate](https://github.com/dollarshaveclub/postmate)), or implement a custom message broker.
+When using the `postMessage()` API, please ensure to follow the [security considerations](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#security_concerns).

 ```javascript
 // Create the main myMSALObj instance